ramofabian/aws-bootcamp-cruddur-2023/journal/week6.md

 docker push $ECR_FRONTEND_REACT_URL:latest
 ```

-Evidence of the new upladed image:
+Evidence of the new uploaded image:

 <p align="center"><img src="assets/week6/new_frontend_image.png" alt="accessibility text"></p>

 Then we have to update the `frontend-react-js` service
-Note: Don't fortget enble the option `Force new deployment`, otherwise the service will nto create a new task with the new image.
+Note: Don't forget enable the option `Force new deployment`, otherwise the service will not create a new task with the new image.

 <p align="center"><img src="assets/week6/services_status.png" alt="accessibility text"></p>